arve0/master/thesis.md

 set to 600 lines/second (maximum speed with 0.75 zoom).

 Images were saved as TIFF with 8 bit intensity depth and then converted to PNG to reduce storage space.
-The images were also rotated \ang{270}, as LAS store TIFF-images with axes swapped in regards to the stage axes.
+The images were also rotated \ang{270}, as LAS stores the TIFF-images with axes swapped with regards to the stage axes.
 The procedure is listed in [@lst:rotate-images].

 Listing: Compress and rotate images.